NFC-funs/NFC-Emulator/README.md

 # NFC-Emulator
-The NFC-Emulator is a versatile contactless smartcard emulator compliant to NFC -- include Mifare, Ntag, 15693.
+The Fastest NFC Emulator -- NFC-Emulator is a versatile contactless smartcard emulator compliant to NFC -- include Mifare, Ntag, 15693.

 It can be used as USB Reader&Writer for 14443A(Mifare,Ntag),14443B(The second generation of the People's Republic of China resident identity card),15693. and it can sniff data from 14443A/15693 reader.